petedanielsmith/HealthcareInsuranceDataAnalyticsProject/README.md

 - Age of a person influences insurance charges
   - Age did slowly increase the charges as they got older but wasn't by a huge amount.

-Overall the obese and severly obese smokers had the largest affect on the charges with age also slowly increasing.
+Overall smoking was the biggest influence by far on insurance charges, especially if they were obese and severly obese smokers.
+Charges with age also slowly increased as the people got older.
 This is all very well displayed in this chart from the visualisation notebook:

 ![Violin plot of all the distributions](./charts/distribution_of_charges_violin.png)